BurdetteLamar/RubyTest/examples/rest_api/tester_tour/md_files/Test.md

 Notes:

-- At the top of the log is a summary:  counts of verdicts, failures (failed verdicts), and errors (unexpected exceptions).
+- At the top of the log is a summary of the counts of verdicts, failures (failed verdicts), and errors (unexpected exceptions).
 - The logging for the test steps and verdicts is in element `test_method`, which also gives the test name, timestamp, and duration.
 - The last section gives the count of errors (unexpected exceptions).
-Its verdict expects that count to be 0.
+Its verdict expects that count to be `0`.
 - (Attribute `volatile`, seen in element `verdict`, has to do with the Changes Report, and is of no present interest.)

 **Next** [Sections and Nesting](./Sections.md)